Future classic cocktails

 We say: Another tasty agave Last Word riff (see Division Bell above).

-Oye Mi Canto (Hear My Voice)
+Oye Mi Canto (Hear My Song)

 By: Alex Kratena, London, England

 With: Blanco tequila, rosato vermouth, mezcal and mandarin bitters.

 We say: This pale pink cocktail looks delicate and indeed is delicately balanced with a wisp of mezcal smoke.